 Breast cancer takes different forms.
 It can be hormone receptor-positive or hormone receptor-negative, depending on whether the cancer cells have estrogen or progesterone receptors.

 Breast cancer cells can also be positive or negative for the human epidermal growth factor (HER2) protein.

 The lack of receptors on the cancer can make it more difficult to treat, as

 - are under the age of 40 years

 - are of African American descent

-- have a BRCA1 mutation
+- have a BRCA1 gene mutation

-“There are a lack of targets and some drug resistance,” Dr. Jack Jacoub, the medical director of the Memorial Care Cancer Institute at Orange Coast Medical Center in Fountain Valley, CA, told Medical News Today.
+“There are a lack of targets and some drug resistance,” Dr. Jack Jacoub, the medical director of the Memorial Care Cancer Institute at Orange Coast Medical Center in Fountain Valley, California, told Medical News Today.

 “There are so many pathways going on in the cancer cell,” he added, “and we can’t manipulate it the way we can with HER2 and other types of breast cancer.”